kthapa101/kthapa101/README.md

 ## Hi there 👋

+I am a graduate student at Cell and Molecular Biology Department, Tulane University.
+I am interested to learn more about bioinformatics.

 <!--
 **kthapa101/kthapa101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.